-Generally explorers stuck close to the rivers

-immediate river floodplain tend to be more common than descriptions of people occupying the more arid areas.
+Generally explorers stuck close to the rivers and the descriptions of people occupying the immediate river floodplain tend to be more common than descriptions of people occupying the more arid areas.
 European settlement began along the Darling River from the late 1840s onwards and yet there are few accounts of Aboriginal people from this time.
 It is clear that Aboriginal people resisted European incursions into their land.